picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 We're also going to need to tell Plaster where to create this new PowerShell module, a "destination path" if you will.
 It just so happens that there is a parameter called `-DestinationPath` for this.
 To keep things relatively simple the desktop will work just fine for this demo.

-Let's store these in variables so our actual calling of Plaster is a bit cleaner and the line of code won't reach the moon and back (yes you can also splat this if that strikes your fancy, I'm not going to cover splatting here though).
+Let's store these in variables so our actual calling of Plaster is a bit cleaner and the line of code won't reach the moon and back (yes you can also splat this, if that strikes your fancy, I'm not going to cover splatting here though).

 ```powershell
 # The path to the Plaster template that we're invoking.